Simexco and Simex: Simexco

 In the autumn of 1940, the Simexco firm was established by GRU officer Anatoly Gurevich and Belgian businessman Nazarin Drailly, who was the firm's main shareholder.
 The firm was officially registered by March 1941, when it opened in two offices at 192 Rue Royale in Brussels.
 Simexco was established as a replacement cover organisation when the Brussels rain-ware export company known as the Foreign Excellent Raincoat Company was sequestered on 17 May 1940 after the occupation of Brussels, as its owner Léon Grossvogel was Jewish.

-Simexco was established as a genuine business with an absolutely firm legal status that was recognised as conservative in its approach by German service departments.
+Simexco located at 192 rue Royale in Brussels was established as a genuine business with an absolutely firm legal status that was recognised as conservative in its approach by German service departments.
 On the recommendation of the administrative staff at the Abwehr IIIF.
 Ast. military command, it was granted long distance, telegram communication, telephone and fax facilities by the German authorities that provided a regular and privileged way for Trepper and Gurevich to communicate.

 Gurevich became a director of the business.
 According to the article of incorporation, the main investor was Nazarine Drailly, a Belgian communist and informer, who invested 218,500 Belgian Francs in the firm.
 Drailly was fully aware of the companies true purpose and actively took part in operations.
 Drailly's brother, Charles Drailly, a banker, became a commercial director of the firm in March 1941.
 He was almost certainly aware of the nature of the firm, but maintained his distance in his role as a director, never taking part in espionage operations.

 Margarete (or Marguerite) Barcza, the daughter of a Czech millionaire, who lived with Gurevich, helped to find additional shareholders among her bridge club.
 These shareholders were Florida nightclub owner, Robert Christen, travelling salesman Jean Passelecq, the publisher Henri de Ryck, who was a friend of Gurevich and Henri Seghers, the owner of a cigarette factory.